-“Developing reading activities involves more than identifying a text that is “at the right level,” writing a set of comprehension questions for students to answer after reading, handing out the assignment and sending students away to do it.
-A fully-developed reading activity supports students as readers through pre-reading, while-reading, and post-reading activities.”
+Developing interpretative reading activities involves more than identifying a text that is “at the right level” and writing a set of comprehension questions for students to answer.
+A fully-developed interpretative reading activity supports students as readers through pre-reading, during-reading, and post-reading activities.

-- Assess students’ background knowledge of the topic and linguistic content of the text
+- Assess students’ background knowledge of the topic and linguistic content of the text.

-- Give students the background knowledge necessary for comprehension of the text, or activate the existing knowledge that the students possess
+- Give students the background knowledge necessary for comprehension of the text, or activate the existing knowledge that the students possess.

-- Provide opportunities for group or collaborative work and for class discussion activities
+- Provide opportunities for group or collaborative work and for class discussion activities.